charbelkhabbaz/inmind.ai_Electra_Pulse_Board/README.md

 Note:This project is done in Palantir Foundry and Due to Palantir’s limitations, only screenshots with explanations will be provided for this project.

-Page 1: On the first page, the admin can Create, Edit, or Delete any device in the inventory.
+Inventory: On the first page, the admin can Create, Edit, or Delete any device in the inventory.
 In addition, the admin can create scenarios to change prices (either by editing the price or applying a discount) and observe how the dashboard reacts.
 This feature helps the admin make informed business decisions.
 Scenarios can be saved for later use, shared with other admins, or applied directly to update the real data in the dashboard.

 <img width="1544" height="723" alt="page1" src="https://github.com/user-attachments/assets/907e75a9-a1c2-467a-b84c-aad4e8d7a44a" />

 <img width="1551" height="722" alt="Page1Overlay" src="https://github.com/user-attachments/assets/c44a8c45-978c-451f-9366-6f0b751d20cb" />

-Page 2:The second page focuses on predictions.
+Price Prediction :The second page focuses on predictions.
 The admin can predict the price of any device based on market data.
 Two machine learning models based on Linear Regression were used: one predicts the best price of a laptop, and the other predicts the best price of a phone.

 <img width="1550" height="722" alt="Predictions Page2" src="https://github.com/user-attachments/assets/39fc8a54-b4b3-46a1-abf3-859cd563326f" />

-Page 3: The main focus of this page is to display customer repair requests and order requests.
+Repair and Orders : The main focus of this page is to display customer repair requests and order requests.
 The admin can toggle the status of any request once it is completed, and the sales details (cost, revenue, and profit) will automatically be added to the Sales and Profits table (last page).

 <img width="1551" height="725" alt="Repair request page 3" src="https://github.com/user-attachments/assets/41611512-7ed6-43be-a7a0-013af24144bf" />